GrammaTech/functional-trees/notes/attrs.md

 ## Example

-See sel-attributes.lisp and sel-attributes-test.lisp for a toy example of using attributes to propagate type declarations in a very simple subset of C.
+See sel-attributes.lisp and the sel-attrs.1 test in test.lisp for a toy example of using attributes to propagate type declarations in a very simple subset of C.